Veliefendi Race Course: Incidents

 During a race on July 31, 1949, four race horses, including two favourite horses, did not leave the starting gate upon the referee's start sign, and were disqualified.
-The bettors protested about a possible swindle by the referees and the racehorse owners, and demanded a rerun.
+The bettors protested against a possible swindle by the referees and the racehorse owners, and demanded a rerun.
 As the referee commission rejected the demand, the crowd set the referee tower, the bleachers, the administration and box offices on fire.

-In July 1953, bettors throw horsemen with stones and beat a jockey named Muhacir Ahmet (literally: Ahmet The Immigrant) they believed he had swindled.
-Two years later local newspapers published about swindles at Veliefendi Race Course, and during a race on July 13, 1955, the bettors stoned the administration building, and Muhacir Ahmet was beaten once again.
+In July 1953, bettors threw stones towards horsemen and beat a jockey named Muhacir Ahmet (literally: Ahmet The Immigrant) whom they believed to have swindled.
+Two years later local newspapers published news about swindles at Veliefendi Race Course, and during a race on July 13, 1955, the bettors stoned the administration building, and Muhacir Ahmet was beaten once again.

 In 2008, the track held its first-ever farewell ceremony for a racehorse, honoring Ribella, a popular mare.